 In 1996 Bart Cummings approached Nigel to return to Melbourne to take the role of Foreman.
 This offered the opportunity to play pivotal roles in the careers of Saintly, Rogan Josh, Dane Ripper, Catalan Opening and Alfa, among many others.

 Within a few years Nigel and his wife Susanna were keen to pursue their dream of running their own business.
 Nigel obtained his trainer's license in the 1999-2000 season and established a private training complex at Cranbourne.
-In 2003 Nigel re-located to a complex on the course at Flemington, making it easier for clients to come out and see their horses.
+In 2003 Nigel re-located to a complex on the course at Flemington.

-A long list of stakes-winners have been trained out of the Blackiston Racing stable, led of course by Group One winners Littorio and Suavito.
+A long list of stakes-winners have been trained out of the Blackiston Racing stable at Flemington, led by Group One winners Littorio and Suavito.